2020–2022 Serbian protests: Protest on 24 November 2021 against proposed changes to the expropriation and referendum laws

-Protests and Roadblocks on 27 November 2021
+Protests and roadblocks on 27 November 2021

 As the controversial laws on property expropriation and referendum passed in the National Assembly on 26 November, a one-hour blockade of roads in Serbia was held in Belgrade and other towns organized by several environmental organizations.

 Hundreds of people appeared simultaneously in the capital Belgrade, the northern city of Novi Sad and other locations (Šabac, Požega, Kosjerić, Preljina, Kragujevac, Brezjak, close to the village of Gornje Nedeljice where the proposed mine would be built) to block main bridges and roads for one hour in what organizers described as a warning blockade.
 They pledged further protests if the laws on expropriation and referendum weren't withdrawn.
 The biggest and hardest was in Šabac, but the conflicts between the protesters and the police also happened in Belgrade and Novi Sad.
 According to some posts on social networks, a group of people attacked protesters with bats in Šabac, and a bulldozer was moved through the crowd.
 Some news outlets report that the incidents were initiated by the paramilitary connected with the government.
 Organizers said a number of people have been detained.

 In Belgrade, the Gazela Bridge and the Mostar interchange were blocked, while a simultaneous protest was held in the center of the city.

-Police earlier have warned that any blockade of bridges is illegal.
+Police earlier warned that any blockade of bridges is illegal.

 Deputy Prime Minister Zorana Mihajlović responded that "road blockade has nothing to do with ecology, and those utilizing it as a means of protest only show their irresponsibility".